interledger/rfcs/0000-ledger-plugin-interface-2/0000-ledger-plugin-interface-2.md

 #### LedgerPlugin#sendTransfer
 <code>ledgerPlugin.sendTransfer( **transfer**:[Transfer](#class-transfer) ) ⇒ Promise.&lt;[FulfillmentInfo](#class-fulfillmentinfo)></code>

 Initiates an account-local transfer.
-A transfer MUST contain an `amount` of zero or more and MAY have attached `data`.
+A transfer MUST contain an `amount` of zero or more and MAY have attached `ilp` data.
 See the description of the [Transfer](#class-transfer) class below.

 All plugins MUST support amounts in a range from zero to some maximum.
 Plugins MAY implement zero-amount transfers differently than other transfers.